Trump Administration Releases Broad Plan to Address Drug Prices | Deloitte US has been added to your bookmarks.

 - Foreign governments setting lower prices for products developed by American companies

 Given these challenges, the Blueprint lays out four strategic areas for drug pricing reform: Improved competition, better negotiation, incentives for lower list prices, and lowering out-of-pocket costs.
 The Blueprint is then described in two phases: Actions the President may direct Health and Human Services (HHS) to take immediately, and actions HHS is actively considering, on which feedback is being solicited.
-The formal Request for Information (RFI) is found here.
+The formal Request for Information (RFI).
 Comments are due by July 16, 2018.

 Actions the President may direct HHS to take immediately